 This HR role can be incredibly profitable as those who are successful in finding suitable candidates for the executive positions can enjoy a handsome remuneration.
 They get their pay on a retainer basis and in full when the candidate is presented to the organization.
 They can also get a portion or a percentage of the hired executive’s first year compensation.

 The executive recruiter can earn an average salary of $67,276 per annum.
-In India, the average salary for this position is around Rs.
+In India, the median salary for this position is around Rs.
 4,50,000 per annum.

 Average salary per annum – $67,948